SESR-Group/SESR-Group.github.io/index.md

 {% capture text %}

 Our research encompasses a broad spectrum of activities, from the fundamental study of materials and electrochemical processes to the development and testing of new technologies.
-We focus on improving the performance and sustainability of energy systems, developing bio-energy production methods from waste, and engineering green electrolytes that are safer and more efficient.
+We focus on improving the performance and sustainability of energy storage systems, developing bio-energy production methods from waste, and engineering green electrolytes that are safer and more efficient.

 {%
   include button.html